djalbat/the-foundations-of-symbolic-reasoning/introduction.md

 Indeed it is entirely possible to think and communicate without the encumberance of the dichotomy of truth and falsehood altogether, and we often do.
 We might use only positive statements, so to speak, the veracity of which is considered to be self evident.
 We can also make use of negation in order to obviate the need to assert that statements are false.
-We can refute the statement "it is raining", for example, by saying "it is not raining".
+We can refute the statement "it is raining" by saying "it is not raining", for example.
-And, just as it is preferable to say that a particular scientific theory is good rather than true, simimlarly we can assert that a particular statement holds rather than asserting that it is true.
+And, just as it is preferable to say that a particular scientific theory is good rather than true, simimlarly rather than asserting that a particular statement is true, we can assert that it holds.

 It is of course possible to refute a statement by asserting that it is false.
 We might respond to the statement that "it is raining" with the statement "that's not true", where "not true" is synonymous with "false".